Kristan5/CIS4650-CMinusCompiler/README.md

 Current Checkpoint: ONE

 ## Acknowledgements:
-This code is based off the example provided by Fei Song for the assignment.
-The CFGs created in the ``` cm.cup ``` file are based off of the "Syntatic Rules in BNF" section of the "Specification for the C-Language" pdf provided by Fei Song for the assignment.
+This code is based off the example provided by Kristan Samaroo and Indeep Farma for the assignment.
+The CFGs created in the ``` cm.cup ``` file are based off of the "Syntatic Rules in BNF" section of the "Specification for the C-Language" pdf provided by Kristan Samaroo and Indeep Farma for the assignment.

 ## Executing Compiler: